chromiumembedded/cef-project/README.md

 First install some necessary tools and download the cef-project source code.

 1\.
 Install [CMake](https://cmake.org/), a cross-platform open-source build system.
-Version 2.8.12.1 or newer is required.
+Version 3.19 or newer is required.

 2\.
 Install [Python](https://www.python.org/downloads/).
 Version 2.7.x is required.
 If Python is not installed to the default location you can set the `PYTHON_EXECUTABLE` environment variable before running CMake (watch for errors during the CMake generation step below).

 3\.
 Install platform-specific build tools.

-* Linux: Currently supported distributions include Debian Wheezy, Ubuntu Precise, and related.
-Ubuntu 18.04 64-bit is recommended.
+* Linux: Currently supported distributions include Debian 10 (Buster), Ubuntu 18 (Bionic Beaver), and related.
+Ubuntu 18.04 64-bit with GCC 7.5.0+ is recommended.
 Newer versions will likely also work but may not have been tested.
-Required packages include: build-essential, libgtk2.0-dev, libgtkglext1-dev.
+Required packages include: build-essential, libgtk-3-dev.
-* MacOS: Xcode 8 or newer building on MacOS 10.11 (El Capitan) or newer for x86_64.
-Xcode 12.2 or newer building on MacOS 10.15.4 (Catalina) or newer for ARM64.
+* MacOS: Xcode 12.2 to 13.0 building on MacOS 10.15.4 (Catalina) or newer.
 The Xcode command-line tools must also be installed.
 Only 64-bit builds are supported on macOS.
-* Windows: Visual Studio 2015 Update 2 or newer building on Windows 7 or newer.
-Visual Studio 2019 and Windows 10 64-bit are recommended.
+* Windows: Visual Studio 2019 or newer building on Windows 7 or newer.
+Windows 10 64-bit are recommended.

 4\.
 Download the cef-project source code from the [Downloads page](https://bitbucket.org/chromiumembedded/cef-project/downloads) or by using [Git](https://git-scm.com/) command-line tools: